DeveloperMarwan/blockchain-developer-bootcamp-final-project/README.md

 - A threshold ETH amount is set.
 - If the threshold ETH amount is not collected by the deadline, members will be allowed to withdraw funds that they put in.
 - If the threshold value of ETH is reached by the deadline, staking will be considered complete and the full balance of ETH is sent to a multi-sig safe.
 - The multi-sig safe is created after the staking is completed.
-The safe is initialized with the blaance staked and the staking accounts.
-The required number of signatures is set to the number of owner minus one.
+The safe is initialized with the balance staked and the staking accounts.
+The required number of signatures is set to the number of owners minus one.
-- Members will be allowed to propse transactions to send ETH to an address.
+- Members will be allowed to propose transactions to send ETH to an address.
 - If the required number of signatures o=is achieved the ETH is transfered.

 ## Installation and Setup: